 • For checking the threshold limit of Rs.
 2,50,000 one must take the total contract value (not individual invoices).

-• No TDS, if location and place of supply of the supplier is in a state/union territory which is different from state/union territory of the recipient.
+• No TDS, if location of supplier and place of supply is in a state/union territory which is different from state/union territory of the recipient.
 Example:

-• If Supplier and PoS (place of supply) are in State A & recipient is located in State B – No TDS.
+• If Location of Supplier or PoS (place of supply) or both are in State A & recipient is located in State B – No TDS.

-• If supplier, PoS and recipient are in the same state – Intra state supply & TDS is required.
+• If Location of supplier or PoS or both and recipient are in the same state – TDS is required.

 • Total value of supply for calculation threshold limit shall exclude central tax, state tax, union territory tax, integrated tax and cess.